-For example, if you’re hit by a car with a $50k / $100k policy, and three passengers, all four injured parties are paid out of the $100k, with a $50k limit on payout to any one party.
+For example, if you’re hit by a car with a $50k / $100k policy, and three passengers, all four injured parties are paid out of the $100k, with a $50k limit on the payout to any single party.

 For most other general personal injury case types, insurance has a single limit (say, $1 million).

 Sometimes, the policy includes umbrella coverage.
 Umbrella insurance coverage only kicks in once you exhaust the policy.
 Put simply, if you have more than $1 million of damages, and the policy is $1 million with an umbrella of another $1 million, the maximum case value may be as much as $2 million.